Understand how your mind processes experience.

 — Jane (Client)

-• carry emotional experiences longer than others expect
+• carrying emotional experiences longer than others expect

-• need more time to settle after difficult moments
+• needing more time to settle after difficult moments

-• feel overwhelmed when too much builds up at once
+• feeling overwhelmed when too much builds up at once

-• want to understand the emotional truth of what happened
+• wanting to understand the emotional truth of what happened

 This is often a depth-of-processing pattern, not a weakness.